My So-Called Life: Cultural impact

-In a 2017 article for The Guardian, Soraya Roberts wrote My So-Called Life "not only flirted with gender fluidity before it became a part of the national conversation, it questioned the parameters of conventional maleness,” and "was the rare primetime show that candidly discussed teen sex (according to the Kaiser Family Foundation, by 1996 only 12% of shows involved adolescent sexual content) – not only that, teen girl sex."
+In a 2017 article for The Guardian, Soraya Roberts wrote My So-Called Life "not only flirted with gender fluidity before it became a part of the national conversation, it questioned the parameters of conventional maleness," and "was the rare primetime show that candidly discussed teen sex (according to the Kaiser Family Foundation, by 1996 only 12% of shows involved adolescent sexual content) – not only that, teen girl sex."
 The episode "Guns and Gossip" is notable for addressing the topic of gun violence in schools, five years before Columbine.

 Numerous showrunners and creators of teen-centered dramas or sitcoms, including Nahnatchka Khan (Fresh Off the Boat), Brian Yorkey (13 Reasons Why), Stephanie Savage (Gossip Girl), and Terri Minski (Andi Mack), have cited MSCL and its impact on them as teens.
-Showrunner and Arrowverse creator Greg Berlanti called the series "the most painfully honest portrayal of adolescence ever on television.”
+Showrunner and Arrowverse creator Greg Berlanti called the series "the most painfully honest portrayal of adolescence ever on television."

 The series is ranked at number 68 on the Writers Guild of America 2013 list of the 101 Best-Written TV Series, and is frequently included in lists of TV shows that were cancelled too soon.

 My So-Called Life also inspired a German version of the sitcom called Mein Leben & Ich, which ran for 6 seasons and a total of 74 episodes, 25 minutes each.

 Home media

 A subset of the episodes were released on VHS by BMG Video in 1998.

-On November 19, 2002, Sony BMG released the complete series on a five-disc box set.
+On November 19, 2002, BMG released the complete series on a five-disc box set.

 On May 14, 2007, Universal Playback released the complete series in the United Kingdom in Region 2.

 On October 30, 2007, Shout!
 Factory re-released My So-Called Life on DVD in Region 1 in a six-disc box set with a disc of special features, including an interview with series star Claire Danes.
 Shout!
 Factory is a distribution company that has released short-lived shows in the past.

 On September 13, 2007, Eurovideo released the complete series on DVD in Germany in Region 2; The 5-disc boxset featured German and English soundtrack but no special features.

 On June 10, 2008, Beyond Home Entertainment released the complete series on DVD in Australia in Region 4.

 On December 3, 2008, Free Dolphin released the complete series on DVD in France in Region 2, with a 32-page booklet but no other special features.

 As of March 2021, Hulu is the official streaming service for the series.

 Soundtrack

-Atlantic Records released a soundtrack of the show, which was originally released on August 25, 1994, then re-released on January 24, 1995.
+Atlantic Records released a soundtrack of the show, which was released on August 25, 1994, then re-released on January 24, 1995.